-Aerial of Sanak Island AWS Station Disposal Site, Connecting Road, and Pauloff Harbor
+Sanak Island AWS Station Disposal Site, Connecting Road, and Pauloff Harbor (from the Major Ralph S. Beightol Collection)

 SAFETY MOMENT

 The City Chamber Room is located on the second floor on the north side of the building.

 Emergency Exit: Located in the Chamber Room that leads to the stairs